ThreeScreenStudios/tabdiscipline/README.md

-toomanytabs
+TabDiscipline
 ===========

-Chrome extension for your tab management needs
+Chrome extension for your tab management needs.
+Displays increasingly disapproving faces as you open more tabs.